 A highlight of the day is always the meal at the conclusion of the races.
 Included in the entry fee, this is a great chance to enjoy a laugh with fellow competitors, and there are always plenty of tall tales and amusing anecdotes shared.
 The event was created purely and simply to raise money for community causes.
 Along with the major recipient of this year’s proceeds, Ronald McDonald House, a host of local organisations will also benefit, ensuring the entire community benefits from this fantastic event.

-The event for 2017 has an earlier date of 25th February, with postponement date being 26th February
+The event for 2018 will take place on the 24th February, with postponement date being 25th February